riramatsuta/iDMET_enrich/README.md

+# iDMET+ Enrichment Analysis Pipeline

-# Overview
+## Overview
 The iDMET project provides a framework for interpreting metabolomic data using differential metabolite profiles.
 This repository extends iDMET to perform enrichment analysis on metabolite sets.
+This README provides instructions for running the code with your own data.

-The main goals are:
+The main goals of iDMET+ are to:

 1. Process and organize metabolomic datasets from multiple studies.
 2. Identify significant metabolites in each comparison.